-- An outline of some of your key artistic achievements or career highlights
+- Three of your artistic achievements or career highlights

-- An outline of the project you’re seeking to fundraise to support
+- A brief description of the project you’re seeking to fundraise to support

 - An outline of how you’re expecting to finance your professional practice in the future

-- An outline of your experience with fundraising, and how it could help shape your practice in the future.
+- Your experience with fundraising, and how the program could help shape your practice in the future

-If your application is successful, you’ll attend our two-day Raising Money for Your Art clinic.
-The clinic is a two-day intensive fundraising and arts business opportunity in Melbourne.
+If your application is successful, you’ll attend our two-day Raising Money for your Art clinic.
+The clinic is a two-day intensive fundraising and arts business professional development opportunity held in Melbourne.
 MATCH Lab participants will be fully supported to attend the clinic, including cost of attendance, return airfares and two nights’ accommodation.

-Armed with your strategic plans, your next step is to develop and implement your own tailored fundraising campaign.
+Armed with the fundraising plan you developed at the clinic, your next step will be to implement your own tailored fundraising campaign.

 We offer ‘in-principle’ matched funding support to successful MATCH Lab applicants, capped at $10,000.
 Successful applicants must complete an online declaration to accept the program conditions and confirm participation.